The cost of doing nothing: Why automate AP processes?

 Overcoming internal inertia: The finance leader’s persuasion toolbox

-Persuading other senior leaders of the benefits of AP automation is critical to making the most the technology has to offer.
+Persuading senior leaders of the benefits of AP automation is critical to enhancing the capabilities of your AP department.
 In our experience, finance and technology leaders often find the greatest success by executing the following steps:

 - Gain executive support: You’ll need the top finance leader to back your plan